Sister Lucille Borengasser, OSB

 February 12, 1928 – August 25, 2020

 Sister Lucille (Mary Placid) Borengasser, OSB, 92, a Benedictine sister of Mount St. Scholastica, Atchison, Kans., died Tuesday, August 25, 2020, at the monastery.
-Funeral services are pending until a later date.
+A Memorial Mass was celebrated Wednesday, July 7 at St. Scholastica Chapel.

 Sister Lucille was born to Jake and Gertrude Wiederkehr Borengasser in Fort Smith, Ark., on Feb.
 12, 1928, the youngest of their seven children.
 After graduating from St. Scholastica Academy in Ft.
 Smith, she earned a bachelor’s degree in English from Dunbarton College of the Holy Cross in Washington, D.C.
 She entered the Mount community in 1951, making her monastic profession in 1954, and taught in elementary schools for several years.
 After earning a master’s degree in French from Notre Dame University, she taught art appreciation and French at Bishop LeBlond High School in St. Joseph, Mo., and Donnelly College in Kansas City, Kan..
 She was later a chaplain at St. Mary’s Hospital in Kansas City, Mo., manager at the Marian Hall residence in Kansas City, Kan., and then pastoral assistant at St. Matthew’s parish in Topeka.
 On her return to the Mount, she worked in the development office and also wrote homilies for Celebration magazine.
 She was a member of the National Association of Catholic Chaplains.